spacecloud-io/space-docs/content/security/how-it-works.md

 ## Platform layer security

-On the platform layer, Space Cloud utilizes the power of Kubernetes and Istio under the hood to provide you the following security benefits:
+On the platform layer, Space Cloud utilizes the power of Kubernetes and Istio under the hood to provide you with the following security benefits:

 - Automatic mTLS between all your services.
 - Whitelisting of services (i.e. you can describe which services can talk to each other)